aditikadam3/Replication-Assesment/repAk.md

 Examples:

-- Program `empirical analysis.do` failed to produce any output for table 8 and figure 7.
+- Program [`empirical analysis.do`](https://github.com/aditikadam3/Replication-Assesment/blob/master/Data/empirical%20analysis.do) failed to produce any output for table 8 and, figures 6 and 7.
 The rest of the file ran without errors.

 ### Tables